WEEKEND 2: GLEN PARK

 SAN FRANCISCO, CA 94112

 I’ve lived in the United States from top to bottom and sea to shining sea.
-San Francisco is home and I still consider myself a citizen of Texas, New York, Georgia and Oklahoma and wherever I may roam.
-Maya Angelou said it so well.
-“To belong nowhere is to belong everywhere.”
+San Francisco is home, but I'll always be a citizen of Texas (and New York, Oklahoma and Georgia.)